 Our first port of call doesn’t need to be scrabbling over the same pots of grant money or attaching crass corporate logos to our work.

-Naively or not, I truly believe that we can turn to our audiences, our communties — the people who value our work the most.
-We don’t even need to ask for huge amounts, peppercorn gestures are more than ample.
+Naively or not, I truly believe that we can turn to our audiences, our communities — the people who value our work the most.
+We don’t even need to ask for huge amounts.
+Peppercorn gestures are more than ample.

 After all, if we were interested in a topic back in the day, what would we do?
 We’d subscribe to a magazine or join a membership club.
 Something like that.

 Well, as stalwart followers of my project will testify, I believe that can, does and should happen now.

 I won’t bleat on about that here but if you’d like to read more of my thoughts on this topic, I wrote in 2018 called Turning the Tide to Keep Art Alive.

 When I photographed my first lifeboat station on 12th January 2015, I had a lot to learn in all arenas: the old photographic process I was trying to master; how lifeboat stations work; how people work; how people interact; the size of the task in hand; what to do; what not to do.